cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

     --format
 ```

-Notice here how we have only listed one port in the --device option.
-This would be in the case that we only have one SD card writer, but we don't want to
+Notice here how we have only listed one port in the `--device` option.
+This would be in the case that we only have one SD card writer, but we
-rerun the command each time.
+don't want to rerun the command each time.
 That would be quite tedious.
-Instead, the command will burn to /dev/sda with hostname red2, then a prompt will come up asking the user if we want to reuse /dev/sda.
+Instead, the command will burn to `/dev/sda` with hostname red2, then a
+prompt will come up asking the user if we want to reuse `/dev/sda`.

 ```
 Slot /dev/sda needs to be reused.
 Do you wish to continue? [y/n]